 September 23: The agreement breaks down, with Hamas’s refusal to recognise Israel reportedly at the heart of the continued disagreements.

-October 1: Eight people are killed in Gaza in factional fighting between Hamas and Fatah as a new wave of violence erupts.
+October 1: Eight people are killed in Gaza in factional infighting between Hamas and Fatah as a new wave of violence erupts.

 October: A number of mediation attempts take place.
-Egypt and Qatar send their foreign ministers to meet both sides.
-Other Palestinian groups such as Islamic Jihad and the Popular Front for the Liberation of Palestine mediate between the two sides to stop the clashes.
+Egypt and Qatar send their foreign ministers to meet with both sides.
+Other Palestinian groups like the Islamic jihad and the Popular Front for the Liberation of Palestine mediate between the two sides to stop the clashes.

 November 13: Following talks between Hamas and Fatah, both sides agree to form a government of technocrats unaligned with either movements.
 Muhammad Shbeir, a Gaza academic who is close to Hamas but not a party member accepts, the offer to head the government.

 November 14: Hamas again reiterates that it will not recognise Israel and the agreement stalls.